jessepav/lacygoill-wiki-backup/weechat/config.md

 Study the differences between `/set` and `/fset`.
-Whenever we've used  some `/set` commands in our notes,  make sure `/fset` would not have been more appropriate; in  particular, maybe `/fset` allows us to avoid some wildcards...
+Whenever we've used  some `/set` commands in our notes,  make sure `/fset` would not have been more appropriate; in  particular, maybe `/fset` lets us avoid some wildcards...

 I think that  when you have two  wildcards and a `/set` command,  you should use `/fset` instead: